 All students need to have a scientific calculator for use on the exams.
-I recommend the TI-30X IIS
+I recommend the TI-30X IIS, but any scientific calculator is acceptable.

 You will need a broadband internet connection to watch the videos online.

 Lecture Notes and Videos are available on the course page in Blackboard (https://wbu.blackboard.com)